-- Portable outdoor gas-fired appliances are prohibited inside tents and membrane structures
+- Portable outdoor gas-fired appliances are prohibited inside tents and membrane structures.

-- Open flame devices and similar arrangements are not allowed inside of or within 20 feet of tents and membrane structures
+- Open flame devices and similar arrangements are not allowed inside of or within 20 feet of tents and membrane structures.

 PORTABLE SPACE HEATERS

-- Should not be operated within 3 feet of any combustible materials
+- Should not be operated within 3 feet of any combustible materials.

-OTHER PORTABLE HEATERS
+OTHER SMALL PORTABLE HEATERS

 FLAME RESISTANT TREATMENT/STANDARDS

 - It is required that tents and membrane structures be flame retardant.
 “Flame retardant” does not mean the material will not burn.
-Flame retardant treatments are not intended to protect against ignition from large open-flame devices (like a furnace or open-flame heater)
+Flame retardant treatments are not intended to protect against ignition from large open-flame devices (like a furnace or open-flame heater).